airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Let\'s say that the space was available, and so we keep going.
 Then we check to see if this space is big enough to hold the requested amount of memory.
-The size of this region is being held in EDX, so we do this:
+The size of this region is being held in _%edx_, so we do this:

         cmpl  %edx, %ecx
         jle   allocate_here